ahmadhuss/laravelui-multiauth/README.md

 *Whenever clients visit our website, our PHP server will generate a cookie with `session_ID` and some content inside the client browser and most importantly a `session` file will also be created in our server.
 It contains the same `session_ID` and content.*

-*Now when the user goes back to the website, the server will check and match Does the server's `session-ID` match the browser cookie?
+*Now when the user goes back to the website, the server will check and match, Does the server's `session-ID` match the browser cookie?
 If so, the user is authentic.*

 **Provider:**